oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Valid if type is CUSTOM.
 Following RFC 5545 recurrence rules, we can specify starting time, occurrence frequency, and interval size.
-Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window, we can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
+Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window.
+You can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
 It is followed by the interval size.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">custom_schedule_example</div>
                                     </td>
             </tr>